Fact Sheets and Resources

 Denture Care

-lose all or even some of their natural teeth.
+health of their mouth after they lose all or even some of their

 Long-Term Care Brochure